Eugene And Marilyn Glick Foundation Corporation / Glick Philanthropies

 Creating Opportunity:

-Community Relief Fund: A unique apartment property-nominated grant program focused on increasing healthy food access, expanding accessible transportation, connecting community members to utility assistance, and prioritizing mental health support.
-Recent grants averaged approximately $7,000 per organization ($770,000 to 107 organizations in 2024).
+Community Relief Fund: A unique apartment property-nominated grant programme focused on increasing healthy food access, expanding accessible transportation, connecting community members to utility assistance, and prioritising mental health support.
+Recent grants averaged approximately $7,000 per organisation ($770,000 to 107 organisations in 2024).

-Multi-year Unrestricted Grants: Glick Philanthropies offers multi-year, unrestricted grants to select partner organizations, demonstrating a commitment to sustained, flexible funding for trusted nonprofits.
+Multi-year Unrestricted Grants: Glick Philanthropies offers multi-year, unrestricted grants to select partner organisations, demonstrating a commitment to sustained, flexible funding for trusted nonprofits.

 Priority Areas